telerik/ajax-docs/api/server/Telerik.Web.UI/RadEditor.md

 ###  LoadRtfContent

-This method is used to convert Markdown content to RTF and loadit in RadEditor.
+This method is used to convert RTF content to HTML and load it in RadEditor.

 #### Parameters

 #### rtfText `System.String`

-A String object holding the RTF content to be transformed and loaded.
+A String object encoded in ASCII holding the RTF content to be transformed and loaded.

 #### Returns